Dry Tortugas National Park & Fort Jefferson

 A good fitting pair of shoes, though are a necessity as exploring the fort can and will take a couple of hours to complete.

-Visitors can take the Yankee Freedom III from the same ferry terminal that the Key West Express leaves from.
+Visitors can take the Yankee Freedom III from the same ferry terminal that the Key West Express sails from.
 Or experience it from the air, on one of the many seaplane tours from Key West.